 Note: The assessors will allow you to use your own guidance notes and the MOT inspection manual during the evaluation.

-The pass mark is 70% for the current year's assessment (April 2019 to end of March 2020).
+The pass mark is 80% for the current year's assessment (the 1st of May 2020 through to the 30th of April 2021).
 But, it may change.
 Assuming you pass, you will receive a certificate to keep with your training record.

 You should record your assessment result in your MOT testing service profile (like you record MOT test results).
 However, you should select the section titled 'Annual assessment certificates' instead.

 What happens if you fail the assessment?
 If you do not pass you can take it again during the same year.
 There is no limit on how many times you resit the test.

 If you do not pass the assessment in the training year you would need to complete the MOT training and pass the annual assessment on the topics that relate to the next year.

 After passing, you would then need to request and pass an MOT demonstration test by calling the DVSA.
 You would need to give them your MOT testing service user ID and the MOT centre number where you will take the test.

 DVSA Customer Services